Skip to content

 The EDAM version column shows which release each term was last loaded from (e.g. 1.25).
 All terms should show the same version after a successful sync.

-Triggering a manual sync
+Triggering a manual EDAM sync

 From the admin UI (recommended — no shell access needed):